 Paris, one of the most famous and beautiful cities in the world: We are all aware of the Louvre and the Eiffel Tower, but what about those secret, lesser known must sees that are hidden within the historic city?

-Here are five of the most interesting sites and activities for a first timer or a Paris regular, that are somewhat off the beaten track.
+Here are five of the most interesting sites and activities for a first timer or a regular, that are somewhat off the beaten path in Paris.

 1. Covered Passages